Case Study 7: VitalGov Health Services - Scenario Paper

-Print this scenario.
-Read it twice using the Two-Pass Reading Method — once for understanding, once to extract implicit requirements.
-Build all 9 artifacts within the 180-minute window.
+Print this case study.
+Read it twice using the Two-Pass Reading Method once for the narrative and once for implicit requirements.
+Then build all nine core artifacts inside the full prep window before you open the support pages.

 Project Overview

-VitalGov Health Services (VHS) is a state-level health department in the southeastern United States, serving 8 million residents.
+VitalGov Health Services (VHS) is a state-level health department in the southeastern United States, serving 8 million residents across 62 counties with wide variation in population density and IT maturity.
 VHS administers four major public health programs: Medicaid enrollment and eligibility, disease surveillance for reportable conditions, the Women Infants and Children (WIC) nutrition program, and vital records (births and deaths).

 Agency profile: